trek-view/basecamp/_posts/2021-10-01-reverse-engineering-gopro-360-file-format-part-4.md

 **In the final part of this series, I convert a GoPro EAC projected frame into an equirectangular projection to be displayed in other other software.**

 [Last week I blended the overlapping pixels in .360 cubefaces](/blog/2021/reverse-engineering-gopro-360-file-format-part-3).
-In the final step, I wanted to convert into equirectangular frames (the most widely understood projection type in software for 360 images).
+For the final step, I need to convert into equirectangular frames (the most widely understood projection type in software for 360 images).

 Luckily, [I discovered that Paul Bourke has published a significant amount of his work on converting to/from cubemaps](http://paulbourke.net/panorama/cubemaps/), as well as lots of other related works.

-Taking inspiration from this work and with the help of Paul himself.
-MAX2sphere takes the 2 GoPro EAC tracks and converts them to equirectangular (as well as performing the blending mentioned last week).
+Taking inspiration from this work and with the help of Paul himself, MAX2sphere takes the 2 GoPro EAC tracks and converts them to equirectangular (as well as performing the blending mentioned last week).

-Used in it's simplest form for what we need:
+Used in its simplest form for what we need:

 ```
 $ @SYSTEM_PATH/MAX2sphere track0/img1.jpg track5/img1.jpg